cpjk/randomdna/README.md

 randomdna
 =========

-This script generates FASTA-formatted, randomly-generated DNA sequences.
+This script generates <a href="http://en.wikipedia.org/wiki/FASTA_format">FASTA</a>-formatted, randomly-generated DNA sequences.

 Usage: python randomdna.py [number of sequences] [length of each sequence]